Since receiving approval from Therapeutic Goods Administration for medical use in 1999 and cosmetic use in 2002, Botox has become a booming business.

 Is Botox painful?

 When administered by a medical professional, Botox injections should be safe.
 As with all treatments, there are some side effects associated with its use, but most of these are mild and temporary.
-Pain, tenderness and bruising may also be present, and you may have a slight headache after the initial treatment.
+Pain, tenderness, and bruising may also be present.

 How long does it take to look the way I want it to?